strawberries growing in a raised bed with a mesh cover draped over top to protect from critters and birds

 Our mini boysenberry patch needed to be protected from birds.
 We used one of our shade mesh covers to drape over them.
 It wasn’t perfect, but we still got tons of berries!

 Mesh covers can also be used to deter birds and other critters from eating your fruit.
-I do want to point out that this isn’t bird netting.
+I do want to point out that this is NOT bird netting.
 I’ve heard that bird netting is more trouble than anything else—lots of critters get stuck and this can be really difficult to deal with—but I’ve had success using lots of different meshes.
 One year, for our boysenberries, we draped shade cloth over the trellis.
 As soon as our boysenberries started to change color, we draped some shade mesh over them to keep birds out.
 Now, this is one reason why it is important to know what type of critter or pest you are dealing with in the garden!
-For instance, if rats were eating our berries, I don’t think the draped shade mesh would work.
+For instance, if rats were eating our berries, I don’t think the draped shade mesh would work to protect the fruit.
 Whereas, a simple draped cover has been enough to keep the birds off the berries.

 For strawberries, I’ve simply taken the same crop mesh I’ve used to protect my brassicas from cabbage caterpillars, and draped it over the top.
 Again, this doesn’t protect from slugs or roly polies, but it can deter birds, squirrels, and even opossums that are searching for easy meals.
 I think each garden will differ in regards to what works for protecting fruit.